SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 ### Resolve Alerts

-To resolve an alert, click a row to select it and click **Resolve**.
+To resolve an alert, click a row to select it, then click **Resolve**.

 ## Alert Page